someonesocial/eternal-void/README.md

 - HTML5 (for structure)
 - CSS3 (for making everything as boring as possible)
-- No JavaScript (because that might be interesting)
+- JavaScript (minimal and uninspiring, used only to make things slower and more tedious)

 ## Development